Russia's war on Ukraine latest: Russia attacks along Ukraine front | Law-Order

 * A Russian security officer who fled the country because he objected to the invasion of Ukraine has been sentenced to six-and-a-half years in high-security prison, the Taiga.info news website reported on Friday.
 DIPLOMACY

+* U.S. President Joe Biden, appearing in Ottawa with Canadian Prime Minister Justin Trudeau, said he would continue to pressure Russian President Vladimir Putin and help Ukraine. * Democratic and Republican U.S. senators urged the Biden administration to share information with the International Criminal Court as it pursues war crimes charges against Putin.

-* Air force commanders from Sweden, Norway, Finland and Denmark said on Friday they have signed a letter of intent to create a unified Nordic air defence aimed at countering the rising threat from Russia. * China's partnership with Russia has limits, despite rhetoric to the contrary, and Europe should welcome any attempts by Beijing to distance itself from Moscow's war in Ukraine, European Union foreign policy chief Josep Borrell said.
+* Air force commanders from Sweden, Norway, Finland and Denmark said on Friday they have signed a letter of intent to create a unified Nordic air defence aimed at countering the rising threat from Russia.

-QUOTE "All you see is people pushed to the very limits of their existence and survival and resilience," the ICRC said of the civilians in Bakhmut.

-"Drones are potentially a game-changer on the battlefield in the same way that precise Western MLRS became last year," Ukraine's Defence Minister Oleksii Reznikov told Reuters, referring to Multiple Launch Rocket System weapons.
 (Compiled by Reuters editors)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)